edulinq/quizgen/README.md

 # Quiz Generator

-A tool for generating quizzes from a standard definition into either Canvas quizzes (which will be automatically uploaded) or TeX files.
+A tool for generating quizzes from a standard, text-based definition.
+Quizzes can be taken from the standard definition and converted into:
+ - PDFs
+ - Canvas Quizzes (Uploaded to Canvas)
+ - GradeScope Quizzes
+   - Both GradeScope-Compatible PDFs and Uploaded to GradeScope
+ - HTML Forms

+Sample quizzes that demonstrate all question types are available [in the CSE Cracks course](https://github.com/eriq-augustine/cse-cracks-course/tree/main/quizzes).
+Additionally, you can see examples of good questions by looking at the [test cases for this project](tests/questions/good).

 ## Installation / Requirements